holleland/spatiotemporalDynamicsNSSH/README.md

 The purpose of this github repository is to ensure transparency of the results presented in **Homrum et. al. (2022)**.
 Here you will find the necessary R- and C++ code to fit the models and produce most of the figures in the paper.
-Due to restrictions detailed below the data is not included, but may be shared upon request.
+Due to restrictions detailed below, the data is not included, but may be shared upon request.

 ## Code